primer/react/contributor-docs/migrating-to-css-modules.md

 ### When Refactoring a Component

 1. **Check for `className` and `style` Prop:**
-   - Ensure the component accepts a `className` for styling from outside of primer/react.
+   - Ensure the component accepts a `className` *on the top dom level only* for styling from outside of primer/react.
    - Ensure the component accepts a `style` prop for more dynamic styling like positioning.
 2. **Feature Flagging:**
    - Add a feature flag to toggle the `sx` prop for controlled rollout (staff shipping).